-- 1. Notify the instructor AND the Rotman Commerce Program Office on the date of the missed course deliverable, e.g. missed test, final assessments, assignment or class (in the case of participation marks). - 2.
-Complete a Request for Special Consideration Form and submit it along with your Absence Declaration on ACORN (please read the instructions on how to use the Absence Declaration in ACORN) within 2 business days of the originally scheduled course deliverable.
+- 1. Notify the instructor AND the Rotman Commerce Program Office on the date of the missed course deliverable, e.g. missed test, final assessments, assignment or class (in the case of participation marks). - Complete a Request for Special Consideration Form and submit it along with your Absence Declaration on ACORN (please read the instructions on how to use the Absence Declaration in ACORN) within 2 business days of the originally scheduled course deliverable.

-The mark for the final exam will be re-weighted to account for the missed test or assignment.
-Students who do not provide appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed course deliverable.
+Students who do not provide this information will be given a grade of 0 (zero) for the missed course deliverable.